 Incorporate historical data to make better time estimates for your future plans, even though they’re likely to change more often in the upcoming months.

-As project managers, we learn early on that we do not have a crystal ball and there can certainly be issues that arise and which were not anticipated.
+As project managers, we learn early on that we do not have a crystal ball, and there can certainly be issues that arise which were not anticipated.
 Planning can help us control some of those unexpected changes.
-Planning helps us to determine what might happen and if it does, what will we need to do?
-Planning includes a series of discussions with the project team (including other stakeholders like vendors, consultants, funders, partners, etc.) that revolve around topics such as risk, quality, communication, and change.
-Also, by having these talks, we remain adaptable and flexible in how we respond to those unexpected changes. – Mary Beth Imbarrato, Founder and Owner @MBI Consulting, LLC
+Planning helps us determine what might happen, and if it does, what will we need to do?
+Planning includes a series of discussions with the project team (including other stakeholders like vendors, consultants, funders, partners, etc.) revolving around risk, quality, communication, and change.
+Also, by having these talks, we remain adaptable and flexible in how we respond to those unexpected changes. —Mary Beth Imbarrato, Founder and Owner @MBI Consulting, LLC

-Consequently, planning ahead of time and being prepared for any potential risks and challenges is really the key to keeping worries at bay.
-Just like the agile methodology is highly focused on using data to backup all changes, analytics and reporting will hold a much larger role in the future.
-While schedules and resource availability remain the core of any project plan, companies will look for new tools that can offer innovative reporting at lower costs so they can ensure all KPIs are met with as few issues as possible.
+Consequently, planning ahead of time and preparing for any potential risks and challenges is the key to keeping worries at bay.
+Just like the agile methodology is highly focused on using data to back up all changes, analytics and reporting will hold a much larger role in the future.
+While schedules and resource availability remain the core of any project plan, companies will look for new tools that can offer innovative reporting at lower costs to ensure all KPIs are met with as few issues as possible.

 More emphasis on online security

 With everything moving online, the issue of cybersecurity is also garnering more attention than ever before.
 Data breaches and even the personal info of your workers are now at a higher risk than ever since all collaboration is done via intermediary apps.
 Choose apps that offer two-factor authentication (2FA), don’t let users set passwords that can be guessed easily, and have fast-response support teams to troubleshoot anything in no time.

 You’ll also want to instruct your team on the basics of keeping information secure.
 Here are a few things to advise your employees on: